 Copyrights are governed by federal law, while trademarks are governed by state and federal law.
-Additionally, copyrights are typically registered with the US Copyright Office, while trademarks are typically registered with the USPTO.
+Additionally, copyrights are typically registered with the US Copyright Office, while trademarks are usually registered with the USPTO.

-Finally, copyrights generally last for the life of the author plus 70 years, while trademarks can theoretically last forever if they are properly maintained.
+Finally, copyrights generally last for the author’s life plus 70 years, while trademarks can theoretically last forever if properly maintained.

 How Do I Copyright My Logo?

-In order to copyright your logo, you will need to submit a copyright application to the US Copyright Office.
-The application must include a copy of the logo, as well as a description of the work.
+You must submit a copyright application to the US Copyright Office to copyright your logo.
+The application must include a copy of the logo and a work description.

-The copyright office will then review the application and decide whether to grant copyright protection.
-If the logo is granted copyright protection, it will be listed in the US Copyright Office’s public records.
+The copyright office will review the application and decide whether to grant copyright protection.
+The logo will be listed in the US Copyright Office’s public records if it is given copyright protection.
 The best practice in this regard is to hire a professional Copyright Service provider to help you with the registration process.

 What Are the Requirements for Copyrighting a Logo?

-There are a few requirements that must be met in order for a logo to be eligible for copyright protection.
+You must meet a few requirements for a logo to be eligible for copyright protection.
 First, the logo must be original.
 This means that it cannot be identical to another copyrighted work.

 Additionally, the logo must be “fixed in a tangible medium of expression.”
-This means that it must be stored in some physical form, such as on a computer hard drive or in a printed document.
+This means you must store it in some physical form, such as on a computer hard drive or in a printed document.

 Finally, the logo must show some level of creativity.
 This does not mean that the logo must be artistic, but it does need to be more than just a simple design.
 For example, a simple company name with a unique font would likely meet this requirement.

-If you are unsure whether your logo meets the requirements for copyright protection, you should consult with an experienced copyright attorney.
+If you are still determining whether your logo meets the requirements for copyright protection, you should consult with an experienced copyright attorney.

 A logo is a valuable asset for any business.
 By taking the time to copyright your logo, you can protect your investment and add value to your business.
-If you have any questions about copyrighting your logo, or if you need help enforcing your rights, please contact us.
+Please contact us if you have questions about copyrighting your logo or need help enforcing your rights.
 Our experienced trademark attorneys can help you navigate the complexities of federal trademark law.
-This article intended to provide information, not legal advice.
+This article is intended to provide information, not legal advice.